By: Christy Jedigoddess

 Going to conventions as much as I have, I’ve seen my share of celebrities and the different evolutions of contact that they make with fans.
-Some are standoffish, some are polite and then, every once and awhile, you meet those few celebrities who really want to be there and most importantly really want to meet their fans.
+Some are standoffish, some are polite and then, every once in a while, you meet those few celebrities who really want to be there, and most importantly, really want to meet their fans.
 Carrie was the exception.

 The first time I saw Star Wars, my Uncle showed it to me.
-I knew it was an important movie to him and there was that little part of me that wanted it to be important to me too but nothing could have prepared me.
+I knew it was an important movie to him and there was that little part of me that wanted it to be important to me too, but nothing could have prepared me.
 I had seen so many movies up to this point, but Star Wars was decidedly different and it was because of Carrie.
 When she came on the screen she was strong and powerful.
 It was the first time I had seen a female lead that I felt I could connect with and embody.
 After languishing on the stories and films of women, barely heroines, being saved by a strong man, Princess Leia was in a breath, refreshing.
-Princess Leia is who I looked up too, she lost so much, but she came through with strength, courage and diplomacy .
-Needless to say my little mind was imprinted, and I knew in that moment the type of person; woman I wanted to be.
+Princess Leia is who I looked up too.
+She lost so much, but she came through with strength, courage, and diplomacy.
+Needless to say, my little mind was imprinted, and I knew at that moment the type of person; woman I wanted to be.

 I remember she even commented on the picture I brought to her to sign.
-It wasn’t the typical super sexy slave Leia promo shot that everyone had, it was a beautiful and serene promo shot of her in the sunlight on the forests of Endor.
+It wasn’t the typical super sexy slave Leia promo shot that everyone had.
+It was a beautiful and serene promo shot of her in the sunlight on the forests of Endor.
 Even Carrie expressed how she gets tired of seeing her own boobs sometimes.
 We spoke for a few minutes more and it was wonderful.
-What struck me is that I had a real candid conversation with her, and I never felt uneasy, I literally walked away thinking and feeling as if I had just spoke to a good friend that I hadn’t seen in awhile.
+What struck me is that I had a real candid conversation with her, and I never felt uneasy.
+I literally walked away thinking and feeling as if I had just spoken to a good friend that I hadn’t seen in a while.
 Madness.

-Yes she was a icon and a legend but she really was more than that.
-She embraced her fans as family (the fun and crazy kind) and she knew who she was.
-An icon yes but an even bigger humanitarian than many are.
+Yes, she was an icon and a legend but she really was more than that.
+She embraced her fans as a family (the fun and crazy kind) and she knew who she was.
+An icon, yes, but an even bigger humanitarian.
 She said it like it is, and never apologized for it.
 She was honest and frank and funny as hell.